Product groups’ carbon footprint

 Products’ CO2e emissions are highly dependent on the individual product’s value chain.

-A previous internal study has shown that the value chain for a prawn in brine product, based on single-frozen prawns from Greenland, gives total emissions of 5.07 kg of CO2e per tonne of finished product.
+A previous internal study has shown that the value chain for a prawn in brine product, based on single-frozen prawns from Greenland, gives total emissions of 5.07 kg of CO2e per kg of finished product.
 Of this, fisheries account for 62% of consumption in total.
 For products based on double-frozen prawns, emissions are higher, due to the extra freezing and thawing process.

 We will determine a method to calculate product groups’ CO2e emissions and thereby create a basis to develop products with a small climate footprint.